-Overall, females were slightly more likely to have a disability than males (13% vs. 12%), which is partly a reflection of females' longer life span - average life expectancy in the U.S. is 80 years for females vs. 74 for males - and the higher prevalence of disability among older seniors (age 74+).
-The two key exceptions were that compared to females, males age 5-18 were more likely to have a cognitive disability and males over 18 were more likely to be deaf or hard of hearing.
+Overall, in Connecticut, females were slightly more likely to have a disability than males (12% vs. 11%), which is partly a reflection of females' longer life span - average life expectancy in the U.S. is 80 years for females vs. 74 for males - and the higher prevalence of disability among older seniors (age 74+).
+In comparing type of disability by sex, young males (age 5-17) were more likely to have a cognitive disability, while males over 18 were more likely to experience difficulty hearing than females, particularly after age 65.
+Females (age 65+) were considerably more likely than males to report difficulty with ambulation or a disability that makes self-care or independent living difficult.

-However, for all categories of disability, females with disabilities were more likely to be below the ALICE Threshold in 2019.
-Overall, 55% of females with disabilities were below the ALICE Threshold compared to 48% of males with disabilities, demonstrating the compounding impact of systemic inequities by both disability status and gender.
+However, for all categories of disability, females with disabilities were more likely than males to be below the ALICE Threshold in Connecticut in 2019.
+Overall, 51% of females with disabilities were below the Threshold compared to 44% of males with disabilities, demonstrating the compounding impact of systemic inequities by both disability status and sex.